 The Fund may engage in derivatives transactions for hedging or non-hedging purposes including entering into forward currency contracts and currency and security futures contracts and related options, purchase and sell options (exchange traded or over-the-counter) on currencies, securities, or related futures.
 The Fund may also purchase foreign currencies directly to reduce the impact of currency fluctuations on the Fund or to provide protection for the Fund's portfolio.
+For a description of some of the types of derivatives and the risks that may be associated with the use of derivatives, please see the discussion under Derivatives risk beginning on page 4.

 The Fund may enter into securities lending, repurchase and reverse repurchase transactions to seek to earn additional returns, subject, in each case, to limits at least as stringent as those required by Canadian securities regulatory authorities.
-For a description of these transactions and how the Fund reduces the risks associated with these transactions, please see the discussion under Repurchase, reverse repurchase and securities lending risk on page 7.
+For a description of these transactions and how the Fund reduces the risks associated with these transactions, please see the discussion under Repurchase, reverse repurchase and securities lending risk on page 8.